“[N]ot everything that can be counted counts, and not everything that counts can be counted.”

-I was talking to a group of real estate investors at an investor meet up.
-A few of the investors purchased buy and hold properties in the middle of the great recession.
-They focused on the numbers and closed a buy and hold deal with a potential 25% cash on cash return.
-Things were going well for a time, but as soon as the market recovered, vacancies began to rise.
+I was talking to a group of real estate investors at an investor meetup.
+A few of them purchased buy and hold properties in the middle of the Great Recession.
+They focused on the numbers and closed a buy and hold deal with a potential 25 percent cash-on-cash return.

 The tenants lived there due to the recession.
 As soon as their incomes rose, they left ASAP.
-As a result, the investors dealt with frequent tenant churn, theft and vacancies.
+As a result, the investors dealt with frequent tenant churn, theft, and vacancies.
 Over time, the properties turned into huge liabilities.

-Why Do We Overweigh Metrics?
+Why Do We Overemphasize Metrics?

 I thought it was the hucksters’ way with words and charm that allowed them to steal people’s money.
-Actually, that wasn’t it.
+But actually, that wasn’t it.
 The cons told the investors what they wanted to hear: “You can make a quick buck by investing in X.”

-Sadly, that’s where most real estate investors fail — because they focus only on the numbers and neglect the factors that drive the numbers, which results in the utter failure of their investment.
+Sadly, that’s where most real estate investors fail.
+They focus only on the numbers and neglect the factors that drive the numbers, which results in the utter failure of their investment.